 Fred Fielding is the Chair of the Interfaith Center at the Presidio and joined the Leadership Council in January 2013.
 Fred has Master of Theological Studies degree with an emphasis on interfaith communication from The Church Divinity School of the Pacific.
 He also has professional experience in television and video production.
 Fred combines these skills with principles of Appreciative Inquiry to produce interfaith videos.
 He lives in the San Francisco Bay Area with his wife and son.

-Ardey Turner, Chair
+Ardey Turner, At Large Member

 Circle of Healers MRCC